 Sebum is a tricky oil produced by the body that doesn't break down with water alone.

 "To help, wash your hair with clarifying shampoos," said Cheron Hamner, an Atlanta-based hairstylist.
 "They're designed to remove excess oil buildup, so your hair stays fresher for longer."

 Use a clarifying shampoo designed to cleanse, repair and nourish the hair properly.
-GRO Revitalizing Shampoo, which is a color-safe formula that won't strip away your natural oils, uses innovative microencapsulation technology to help the hair look luscious.
+But be careful to only use clarifying shampoos on occasion as they can strip your hair of natural oils.
+Rotate washes with a nourishing formula like the GRO Revitalizing Shampoo, which is a color-safe and won't strip away your natural oils.
+It also uses innovative microencapsulation technology to help the hair look luscious.